 Most of the email templates in our drag-and-drop editor support columns.
-You can also have a combination of both multiple columns and full-width section within the same email,
+You can also have a combination of both multiple columns and full-width (single column) sections within the same email.

 While many columns are supported by our editor, we generally recommend using a maximum of two columns - as certain versions of Microsoft Outlook do not stack them correctly (resulting in a very squashed email on a small screen; with multiple columns next to one another).
 You can also test your email designs with Litmus to see how they'll look in other email clients.